emiliosheinz/full-cycle-apache-kafka/README.md

 #### Ensuring delivery order

 Messages are appended to partitions in the order they are sent.
 This means that messages sent to different partitions can be consumed in a different order than they were sent.
 If you need to ensure that messages are consumed in the order they were sent, you can use a single partition for a topic which can be done by using the same key for all messages.

+#### Distributed partitions

+Partitions can be distributed across different brokers.
+This allows Kafka to scale topics horizontally.
+Each partition is replicated across multiple brokers to ensure fault tolerance.
+This means that if a broker goes down, another broker can take over.

+The number of replicas for a given partition is configurable through the `replication.factor` configuration.
+The default value is 1, but it's recommended to set it to at least 2 to ensure fault tolerance and 3 or more for mission-critical applications that require high availability.